emorynlp/FriendsQA/README.md

-# Question Answering on Multiparty Dialogues
+# Question Answering on Multiparty Dialogue

 Question Answering challenges the machine's ability of answering to queries in different forms.
 This is a part of the [Character Mining](../../../character-mining) project led by the [Emory NLP](http://nlp.mathcs.emory.edu) research group.